raahimabsar/facerec/README.md

 # Methodology and Steps
 We use the state of the art eg3d generative model (GAN) to create synthetic faces at variables poses.
-Refer to the following repository for more information: https://github.com/NVlabs/eg3d
+Refer to the following repository for more information:

+https://github.com/NVlabs/eg3d

-Use the above model to create image strips at desired pose intervals and store in a local directory.
+Use the above model to generate image strips at desired pose intervals and store in a local directory.
 A sample of image strips used in this test is available in test_known folder above.

 ![seed0019](https://github.com/raahimabsar/facerec/assets/93063004/554cd8c6-9335-4a41-ae13-bc55576c2fc8)